 • For a small but persistent minority, it is a long-term experience exacerbated by disabling health conditions (e.g., physical health, mental illness, addiction, traumatic brain injuries).
 This type of homelessness is called "chronic homelessness."

 Fundamentally, the homeless service sector has been tasked with solving a crisis it did not create.
-The problem is, the current response is not working.
+The problem is, our current response is not working.

 Close